privacybydesign/pbdf-website/pages/en/irma-en.md

     that you are over 16.
 With IRMA you can selectively disclose only relevant properties (attributes) of yourself.
 There is an IRMA app that lets you store these attributes on your own mobile phone --- and nowhere else.
-This provides a flexible passport, from which you may or may not disclose certain parts, depending on the (login) situation.
+This provides a personal flexible passport (or wallet), from which you may or may not disclose certain parts, depending on the (login) situation.
+With these attributes on your phone you can also put digital signatures.

-    On a separate page [much more information](/irma-explanation) is available about personal attributes and about IRMA.
+    On separate pages there are [demo's](/demo-en) and also [much more information](/irma-explanation) about personal attributes and
+    about IRMA.